 - 1 teaspoon onion powder [adds extra flavour dimensions but can omit if preferred]

-- 2 teaspoon smoky paprika or regular paprika
+- 2 teaspoon smoky paprika [or regular paprika]

-- ½ teaspoon granulated sugar or use your usual sugar or syrup
+- ½ teaspoon granulated sugar [or use your usual sugar or syrup]

 - 1 teaspoon dried mixed herbs

-- 125 millilitre vegetable broth
+- 125 millilitre vegetable stock

 Optional garnish:

-- 4 spring or green onions thin sliced
+- 4 spring onions/green onions [thin sliced]

 Instructions